The Magic Flute – Mozart

 Riccardo Muti, Pierre Audi – With Diana Damrau (Queen of the Night) and René Pape (Sarastro) – Salzburg Festival

 An impressive performance of The Magic Flute at the Salzburg Festival, starring Diana Damrau as the Queen of the Night and René Pape as Sarastro.

-Since its creation in 1791, The Magic Flute has encountered great success.
-Some of its arias, such as the Queen of the Night's aria, are some of the most popular arias of the operatic repertoire.
+The Magic Flute has remained consistently popular since its first performance in 1791.
+Its arias, including the Queen of the Night's aria, are some of the most popular and well-known in the entire operatic repertoire.

-But behind the humor, The Magic Flute hides a great depth.
-The writing of The Magic Flute was contemporary to the one of Mozart's Requiem in D Minor.
-In The Magic Flute, Mozart chose to create dark characters, such as Sarastro or the Queen of the Night, a perverse and vindictive woman...
-The themes of secrecy, initiation, trials and blindness refer to the freemasons that Mozart joined in 1784...
+Behind the humour, The Magic Flute also hides real depth.
+Mozart created sinister characters, such as Sarastro or the Queen of the Night, a perverse and vindictive woman.
+And the constant themes of secrecy, initiation, trials and blindness hint at masonic ritual.

 © Picture: Klaus Lefebvre.